Biden blasts high court failure to block Texas abortion curb

 The Texas law, signed by Republican Gov. Greg Abbott in May, prohibits abortions once medical professionals can detect cardiac activity, usually around six weeks and before many women know they’re pregnant.

-The law is part of a broader push by Republicans nationwide to impose new restrictions on abortion.
+It is the strictest law against abortion rights in the United States since the high court’s landmark Roe v.
+Wade decision in 1973 and part of a broader push by Republicans nationwide to impose new restrictions on abortion.
 At least 12 other states have enacted bans early in pregnancy, but all have been blocked from going into effect.

 The high court’s order declining to halt the Texas law came just before midnight Wednesday.
 The majority said those bringing the case had not met the high burden required for a stay of the law.

 Chief Justice John Roberts dissented along with the court’s three liberal justices.
-Each of the four wrote a statement expressing disagreement with the majority.
+Each of the four dissenting justices wrote separate statements expressing their disagreement with the majority.

 Texas lawmakers wrote the law to evade federal court review by allowing private citizens to bring lawsuits in state court against anyone involved in an abortion, other than the patient.
 Other abortion laws are enforced by state and local officials, with criminal sanctions possible.

-Justice Elena Kagan wrote that the law was “patently unconstitutional,” and Justice Stephen Breyer said a “woman has a federal constitutional right to obtain an abortion during” the first stage of pregnancy.
+Under the law, anyone who successfully sues another person would be entitled to at least $10,000.

-“This is the most significant accomplishment for the pro-life movement in Texas since Roe v.
-Wade,” said John Seago, legislative director for Texas Right to Life, the state’s largest anti-abortion group.
-“We had the Supreme Court that is allowing the strongest bill we’ve ever passed to go into effect.
-And that is unheard of.”
+In her dissent, Justice Elena Kagan called the law “patently unconstitutional,” saying it allows “private parties to carry out unconstitutional restrictions on the State’s behalf.”
+And Justice Stephen Breyer said a “woman has a federal constitutional right to obtain an abortion during” the first stage of pregnancy.

-Kristan Hawkins, the president of Students for Life of America, said in a statement that her group was “celebrating this decision for what it is, baby steps in the right direction toward the obvious conclusion that Roe is fatally flawed and must go.”
+After a federal appeals court refused to allow a prompt review of the law before it took effect, the measure’s opponents sought Supreme Court review.

-But Nancy Northup, the head of the Center for Reproductive Rights, which represents abortion providers challenging the law, vowed to keep fighting it.
+In a statement early Thursday after the high court’s action, Nancy Northup, the head of the Center for Reproductive Rights, which represents abortion providers challenging the law, vowed to “keep fighting this ban until abortion access is restored in Texas.”

-“Right now, people seeking abortion across Texas are panicking — they have no idea where or when they will be able to get an abortion, if ever,” she said.
+“We are celebrating this decision for what it is, baby steps in the right direction toward the obvious conclusion that Roe is fatally flawed and must go,” said Kristan Hawkins, the president of Students for Life of America, in a statement.

 Texas has long had some of the nation’s toughest abortion restrictions, including a sweeping law passed in 2013.
 The Supreme Court eventually struck down that law, but not before more than half of the state’s 40-plus clinics closed.